286897655/trace-out/README.md

 About pretty_output
 ===================

 This is a library for pretty printing information about a code.
-Those who prefer using console output for debugging purposes might consider this library as a more useful alternative to printf/std::cout/whatever.
+Those who prefer using text output for debugging purposes might consider this library as a more useful alternative to printf/std::cout/whatever.

 Features:

 * Easy to use, but right now not easy to extend
-* Uses only C++/C++11.
-Does not use any additional preprocessors or libraries, except standard library
+* Uses C++/C++11 and standard library, does not use any additional preprocessors or libraries
 * Supports output redirection
 * Crossplatform.
 Tested on Clang 600.0.56, MVS 2010/2013, MinGW 4.9.smth
 * No license, free for all